 Looking into the future is one superpower that every sales professional would give anything for.
 Whether you realize it or not, you already have that superpower at your disposal.
 Sales forecasting techniques give you the ability to make accurate predictions about the future of your business.
+But still, 80% of sales organizations DO NOT have a forecast accuracy of greater than 75%.

 Instead of relying on guesswork and setting highly optimistic goals without any precedence or evidence, sales forecasting lets you set realistic goals backed by data.